WJLA-TV: Sports programming

 Beginning in September 1984, WJLA-TV became the Washington-area affiliate for Atlantic Coast Conference football and men's basketball along a syndicated network that was operated by Jefferson-Pilot Communications and eventually jointly produced with Raycom Sports.
 These games later moved to WDCA (channel 20).

 In the 2014 season, WJLA-TV began to air additional college football games through Sinclair's American Sports Network.

 In 2015, D.C.
 United of Major League Soccer reached a new multi-year deal with Sinclair Broadcast Group to broadcast all of the team's regionally televised matches on WJLA-TV and NewsChannel 8 (now WJLA 24/7 News), succeeding CSN Mid-Atlantic.
 Television coverage of United games moved back to NBC Sports Washington in 2021, and stayed there until all MLS live coverage went to MLS Season Pass in 2023.

 In 2002, as part of ABC's NBA coverage, selected Washington Wizards games began airing on WJLA, succeeding WRC-TV.
-With the loss of NBA broadcast rights to NBC, select Wizards games will be moved back to WRC-TV beginning in 2025.
-WJLA-TV aired select regular season and postseason (Stanley Cup Playoffs) Washington Capitals games from 2000 until 2004 and has aired selected Stanley Cup Playoff games of the Capitals since 2022.
+WJLA-TV aired select regular season and postseason Washington Capitals games from 2000 until 2004 and has aired selected Stanley Cup Playoff games of the Capitals since 2022.